pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Fixed the bugs found in Sprint 1.
 * Integrated functionality of lives in level 1.

+Pavan Kothawade
+* Created user story for destroying hurdles functionality.
+* Created basic code for the same functionality.
+* Integrated code for destroying hurdles in game and pushed it on github.
+* Played role of developer and successfully implemented the user stories assigned to me.

 ### What is the team going to do next week?